astrofrog/acknowledgment-generator/README.md

 This will then automatically open a pull request.
 You can also just send me any file by email (thomas.robitaille@gmail.com).

+Note that after new entries are added, the ``database.json`` file needs to be re-generated, but I will see to this, so you do not need to worry about it.

 ### Contributing to the interface

 There are a number of issues open relating to the interface - you can find